ScilifelabDataCentre/Anubis/anubis/documentation.md

 including scores, rank or comments.
 The admin must then create the actual review form for each reviewer and proposal.

-The reviews are visible only the admin, the owner of the call, and optionally by the other reviewers in the call.
+The reviews are visible to the admin, the owner of the call, and optionally by the other reviewers in the call.

 ### Decision